MLeongQA/DevOpsPracticalProject/README.md

 >
 >python3 -m pytest --cov --cov-report=term-missing

+This installs all the packages required to run the unit tests, and then runs the test in each service.

+A .coveragerc was used so that only the relevant files were tested and excluded lines that were not required to be tested.
+This also saved having to change directories to each unit test and run them seperately.

 ### Front-end Development

 Navigating to port 80 of the load-balancer will bring users to the index page as shown below.
 The pages are generated using HTML and flask.